Pppp1116/content-license-policy/README.md

   - Remove attribution, watermarks, or invisible markers;
   - Claim this work as your own or suggest any “official partnership” if you don’t have one.
 - The Owner keeps **exclusive commercial rights** and may use both Owner and Member content commercially.
+- Registry edits and low-level tweaks can break things.
+You use them **at your own risk**.
+No performance result is guaranteed.
 - Violations can result in **immediate termination of rights, bans, takedowns, and claims for damages**.
 - Any dispute is governed by the laws and courts of **Lisbon, Portugal**.